ShawnShiSS/algorithms-notes/README.md

 # Algorithms Notes in C#
-Summary notes on top interview questions on data structures and algorithms in C# for study purpose.
+Summary notes on how to apply template code for algorithms on top interview questions on data structures and algorithms in C# for study purpose.

 ## Goal
 Organize the C# solutions to the most-frequently-asked data structure and algorithms questions by category, with heavy comments on